robho/wt0122-transmitter/README.md

-# Pool thermometer transmitter (wt0122 / wt0124)
+# Pool thermometer transmitter

-This is a 433 MHz data transmitter which uses the same data protocol as the pool thermometers wt0122 and wt0124.
+This is a 433 MHz data transmitter which uses the same data protocol as a Rubicson pool thermometer.

-I've used an atmega8515 connected to a 433 MHz transmitter to communicate with a real display from a wt0122 unit.
+I've used an atmega8515 connected to a 433 MHz transmitter to communicate with a Rubicson pool thermometer display.

-It works, but after some time the display loses synchronization with the sender and it stops displaying temperatures.
-The problem is that the display doesn't accept any clock drift at the transmitter side and requires that the sender sends data exactly every 30 seconds.
-At the moment I'm using the internal clock of the atmega8515, but it's not accurate enough (+-3%) to lock transmissions to every 30 seconds - transmissions drift in time.
+It works, but sometimes the display loses synchronization with the sender.
+When synchronization is lost it seems like synchronization is restored again after some time.

 ## Display behaviour

-Here are some notes and observations of the wt0122 display.
+Here are some notes and observations of the pool thermometer's display.

-* When first turned on, the display will listen for transmissions continuously for 3 minutes.
+* When first turned on, the display will listen for transmissions continuously for ~5 minutes.
 If a transmission is detected it will remember the time for the transmission.

+* The display supports (displays) temperatures between -50.0 and +70.0 C

+Need to check the behaviours below:

 * After the initial 3 minutes the display will listen for transmissions only every N*30 seconds after the transmission it